No SSN Required — 100% Private & Anonymous

 Score History

-Your past estimates, stored locally on this device.
-Nothing is sent to any server.
+Stored locally on this device.
+Nothing sent to any server.

 Where is my history data stored?